kuvaldini/nordvpn-connect/README.md

 ## ToDo
+- stabilize connection after sleep
 - systemd config to connect at startup
 - optional killswitch by unrouting all
-- suggrest adguard-dnsserver on localhost
+- suggest adguard-dnsserver on localhost
-- protect from server routes
+- protect from server's routes
-- protect from server dns
+- protect from server's dns
 - notify desktop
+- integrate with NetworkManager
+- encrypt/decrypt with master trusted key using assimmetric algorithm
+- version
+- test for a fastest server, cache the value

 ```
 Firewall: enabled